jellyfin/jellyfin-roku/DEVGUIDE.md

 Modify code -> `make install` -> Use Roku remote to test changes -> `telnet ${ROKU_DEV_TARGET} 8085` -> `CTRL + ]` -> `quit + ENTER`

 Unfortunately there is no debugger.
 You will need to use telnet to see log statements, warnings, and error reports.
-You won't always need to telnet into your device but the workflow above is typical when you are new to Brightscript or are working on tricky code.
+You won't always need to telnet into your device but the workflow above is typical when you are new to BrightScript or are working on tricky code.

 Install necessary packages: